top of page

 Fabric company Moda introduced their popular pre-cuts some eight years ago.
 These are factory cut from co-ordinating collections of fabrics and have delicious patisserie-inspired names.
 A Jelly Roll consists of 21/2" x width of fabric (42") strips; a Layer Cake (my personal favourite) is made up of 10" squares; Charm Packs are 5" x 5"; and Candys are 21/2" x 21/2".
 There are usually 40 different fabrics in each pack (with the odd repeat).
 You might also come across Honeybuns (11/2" strips,) Honeycombs (hexagons), Slices and Turnovers (both triangles) and Dessert Rolls (5" strips).

-My very first quilt used a pack of Charm Squares and a 'recipe' for a Table Runner, designed by Camille Roskelley, from the Moda Bakeshop website and still available here...
+My very first quilt used a pack of Charm Squares and a 'recipe' for a Table Runner, designed by Camille Roskelley, from the Moda Bakeshop website.
+I still love them and wrote more about them here.

 Other manufacturers have also introduced a number of pre-cuts with equally whimsical names.